victordeman/AI-Driven-Product-Recommendation-Platform/README.md

 ## Project Overview

-This project develops a SaaS platform that leverages a Multi-AI-Agent architecture to deliver personalized product recommendations for B2B and technical B2C e-commerce markets.
+This project develops a SaaS platform that leverages a Multi-AI-Agent architecture using LlamaIndex to deliver personalized product recommendations for B2B and technical B2C e-commerce markets.
 The system uses user behavior, preferences, and contextual data to guide users to optimal product choices, improving conversion rates and user experience.

 **Use Case**:
 - **B2B**: A buyer searching for industrial machinery receives tailored recommendations based on industry, budget, and technical requirements.